jkaving/intellij-colors-solarized/README.md

 ### Option 1: Install using "Import Settings..."

+1. Clone this repository

-1. Go to `File | Import Settings...` and specify the `intellij-colors-solarized` directory or the `settings.jar` file.
+2. Go to `File | Import Settings...` and specify the `intellij-colors-solarized` directory or the `settings.jar` file.
  Click `OK` in the dialog that appears.

-2. Restart IntelliJ IDEA
+3. Restart IntelliJ IDEA

-3. Go to `Preferences | Editor | Colors & Fonts` and select one of the new color themes.
+4. Go to `Preferences | Editor | Colors & Fonts` and select one of the new color themes.

 ### Option 2: Manual installation